RECONCILIATION THROUGH ART

 Artists & Vendors

-Discover works from more than a dozen local and Indigenous artists, many of whom will be in attendance to share the stories of their creations.
+Learn more about the dozens of local and Indigenous artists who were in attendance to share the beauty and stories of their creations.

 Artists & Vendors